cjbmartinez/vc-documentation/README.md

 And those companies exists in Xero as their own separate organization.
 So that every Invoice will go to their respective Organization.

+To summarize, These are the things we do in Xero
+1. Create Invoices from Web Admin to Xero (And Syncing)
+2. Creating Invoice Notes for Invoices (To act as history on what are the things that had been done, like email was sent, was approved etc.)
+3. Creating Payments (When Invoices were paid via our Third Party Payment Provider e.g Bpoint)
+4. Creating Client Records from Web Admin to Xero (And Syncing)

 Another thing to take note that, For Invoices, Xero will always be the source of truth.
 So everytime we create or update an Invoice in our application we always follow what Xero computed.
 One of the reasons is that for PTY Invoices, Every Invoice will have a GST (10%) addition.
 And a challenge on our end was it was quite hard to identify the behavior of Xero on how it computed GST.
 To resolve it, We would always let Xero be the source of truth.
 You would often see a code like this on invoice creation
 ```
 invoice.save # We save it in our database
 invoice.create_xero # We then sync the created record to Xero
 invoice.update_from_xero # Then we fetch the record created from Xero and update our own record with it
 ```

+One thing out of scope for now, That is still being done in the Xero Dashboard is reconcilation of payments since currently there is no API endpoint for it.

 ## Invoices
 We've already discussed about the Initial Invoice which was mentioned above.
 But after that, Then what?
 What we do is we create Invoices in Batch every month.
 This would be a regular schedule